secretstartups/handbook/support/support-stable-counterparts.html.md

 ---
 layout: handbook-page-toc
 title: Support Stable Counterparts
-description: The motto of this page is to give an overview and outline the expectations of the Support Stable Counterparts initiative.
+description: The purpose of this page is to give an overview and outline the expectations of the Support Stable Counterparts initiative.
 ---

 ## On this page